imafeature/taskr/README.md

 LinkedIn\*\*: /l2xMcDade

-\*If you’re reading this after Spring 2016 and there’s no evidence that I’ve killed myself, remind me to update this.
+\*If you’re reading this after Spring 2016 and there’s no evidence that I’ve killed myself, remind me to update this.<br/>
 **What can I say?
 A girl’s gotta eat.